Affirming Psychological Services

 Learn about Dr. Moore

-Brainspotting may be a good fit for people who have experienced:
+Cognitive Processing Therapy may be a good fit for people who have experienced:

-• Identity-based trauma (such as transphobia, racism, or homophobia)
+• Identity-based trauma, such as racism, transphobia, or homophobia

 Schedule an Appointment